kylehorton33/mise-v2024-01-03/README.md

 # mise

-## :rocket: Current Version 0.1.0
+## :rocket: Current Version 0.1.1

-- register/login/logout/update: users
-- create/read: ingredients, recipes, recipeIngredients
+- feat: clear button on filter search
+- feat: remove features when user is not logged in
+- feat: make ingredient label responsive for checkbox
+- feat: UX improvement on ingredients/new
+- feat: improve UX for 'new' button when user is not logged in

 ## :computer: Stack